uga-ssrl/SSRLCV/README.md

 ### Full Pipeline

+The main program is under bin saved as `SFM` and can be run with `./SFM`

-There is no full pipeline main setup so far.
-There are separate pipelines compiled in the `/bin` directory.
-To learn about the popeline, you can find information on SIFT can be learned here: [Anatomy of SIFT](http://gitlab.smallsat.uga.edu/Caleb/anatomy-of-sift/blob/master/Anatomy%20of%20SIFT.pdf), this sn't Lowe's original thing but it explains it pretty well.
+There are addtional separate pipelines (compiled only if specified at make time) in the `/bin` directory.
+To learn about the pipeline, you can find information on SIFT can be learned here: [Anatomy of SIFT](http://gitlab.smallsat.uga.edu/Caleb/anatomy-of-sift/blob/master/Anatomy%20of%20SIFT.pdf), this sn't Lowe's original thing but it explains it pretty well.
 You should also see the latex doc that has been made, [located here](https://gitlab.smallsat.uga.edu/payload_software/Tegra-SFM/blob/master/doc/paper/main.pdf) - this is known as the [Algorithm Theoretical Basis Document](https://gitlab.smallsat.uga.edu/payload_software/Tegra-SFM/blob/master/doc/paper/main.pdf).